MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPExcelDataConnectionLibrary.md

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### --------------EXAMPLE---------------- (SharePoint Server 2013)
+### ------------------EXAMPLE------------------
 ```
 C:\PS>Get-SPExcelServiceApplication -Identity "MyExcelService" | New-SPExcelDataConnectionLibrary -address "http://portal/site/salesDCL" -description "This is the DCL where all the connections to the sales data are stored."
 ```

-This example adds a new data connection library (DCL), and then sets its description to the list of trusted data connection libraries that is in the Excel Services Application Web service application named MyExcelService.
+This example adds a new data connection library (DCL) and then sets its description to the list of trusted data connection libraries that is in the Excel Services Application Web service application named MyExcelService.

 Workbooks can use connection files stored in that library to refresh data on the Excel Services Application Web service application.

 ## PARAMETERS